 Its your health - Protect It

-For golf courses in Albany N.Y., visit Albany County Golf Courses where you will find a list of Golf Courses by location within Albany.
-Review this list of golf courses in the Capital District of New York State.
+For golf courses in Greene County New York.
+Visit Greene County Golf Courses where you will find a list of Golf Courses by location within Greene County.

-Find places to play golf, by location, in Albany County:
+Find places to play golf, by location, in Greene County:

 A "Private-equity-club" is a club where your membership fee makes you an owner of the golf club.
 This is similar to a "partnership".
 If you leave the club you can sell your ownership to someone else - subject to the rules of the club.
 You are also responsible for assessments that might arise if the club has financial problems.

 In a "Non-equity club", your membership fee is generally an up-front initiation charge.
 If you leave the club, you cannot recover your membership fee.

 Throughout recorded history, every civilization has played a game with a club and a ball.
 Pangea for example, as described by Roman scribes, would appear to be the father both of modern hockey and the Celtic games of Shinty and Hurling.
 In one form or another, the variant games of present day golf were clearly enjoyed throughout Europe in the Middle Ages.
 The game persisted over the centuries and the form that it took and rules that were applied varied as widely as the terrain the game was played over.
 In short, the game consisted of knocking a ball from one pre-designated place to another where the ball was to be struck off a predetermined object in the least number of blows.
 Games often extended from village to village.